How to Sleep Well in Perimenopause

 What to do?

 Fortunately, ALL of these five factors (sex hormone changes, adrenal dysregulation, depression, SBD, and pain syndromes) can be helped!
-For each one, we can gather data and make a root-cause analysis and treatment plan that fits your case.
+For each one, we can gather data, do a root-cause analysis, and create a customized treatment plan.
 Bio-identical hormones can be part of the picture, but for some women, this is not a desirable or safe choice.

 If you are over 40 and having sleep problems, please reach out, I am here for you.